-As we continue in our efforts to develop and promote women, we launched our Grit and Grace Women's Development program at the end of 2023.
+As we continue in our efforts to develop and promote women, the participants of the Grit and Grace Women's Development program graduated at the end of 2024.
+To celebrate their graduation, we hosted a Women's Development panel to provide opportunities for the graduates to share the knowledge they gained in the program.
 The program aims to elevate and develop high performing, high potential women, as we continue to prepare talent for the senior leadership bench.
+We will have a new graduating class in 2025.

 Employee engagement.
-To assess and improve retention and engagement, the Company regularly conducts anonymous surveys to seek feedback from our team members on a variety of topics, including but not limited to confidence in company leadership, the competitiveness of our compensation and benefits package, career growth opportunities, and improvements on how we could make our company an employer of choice.
+To assess and improve retention and engagement, the Company regularly conducts anonymous surveys to seek feedback from our team members on a variety of topics, including but not limited to confidence in company leadership, the competitiveness of our compensation and benefits package, career growth opportunities, and improvements on how we could make our company an employer of choice

-In 2023 we continued to capture team member sentiments at all stages of the team member's life cycle, from onboarding to offboarding.
-We also launched our annual Engagement Survey.
-We achieved a 76% Engagement score (As per the Engagement Survey vendor's thresholds, any score that is above 60% represents extremely high engagement).
+In 2024 we continued to capture team member sentiments at all stages of the team member's life cycle, from onboarding to offboarding.
+We also launched our annual engagement survey.
+We achieved a 76% engagement score (As per the engagement survey vendor's thresholds, any score that is above 60% represents extremely high engagement).

 In addition to surveying, we spent time on a team member listening tour to capture team members' thoughts on life at Amerant, including Amerant Culture, Benefits, Learning and Development opportunities, and recognition.
-These sentiments were shared with the senior management team, and we created an action plan to address the feedback received, which we expect to implement in 2024.
+These sentiments were shared with the senior management team, and we created an action plan to address the feedback received.
+All action items related to Career Growth, Increased Communication, Wellness and Camaraderie were completed.
+Additionally, we worked with teams with low engagement scores to create specific action plans to increase overall engagement.
+We will launch an engagement pulse survey in 2025 to monitor the effectiveness of our plans.